Stochastic Canonical Correlation Analysis: Streaming shift-and-invert CCA

-We then solve the linear system with the streaming SVRG algorithm proposed by~\citet{Frostig_15b}, as detailed in Algorithm~\ref{alg:streaming-svrg} (in Appendix~\ref{sec:append-streaming}).
+We then solve the linear system with the streaming SVRG algorithm proposed by~\citet{Frostig_15b}, as detailed in Algorithm~\ref{alg:streaming-svrg}.
 This is the same approach taken by~\citet{Garber_16a} for streaming PCA, and our analysis follows the same structure.
+Streaming SVRG is a natural choice here since it is the ``online'' version of the SVRG algorithm for optimizing empirical objectives and enjoys the same algorithmic simplicity and low computational complexity.
+Moreover, for stochastic least squares problems, streaming SVRG is shown to have the same sample complexity as solving the ERM problem~\citep{Frostig_15b}, which aligns well with our goal of an overall sample efficient algorithm.
+With this choice, the final algorithm is very similar to the stochastic optimization algorithm in Section~\ref{sec:stochastic-opt}, except that fresh samples are used for each update.